VizierDB/web-api-async/doc/configuration.md

         max_file_size: Maximum size for file uploads (in byte)
 ```

-The list of elements in the packages list for each execution environment has to correspond to identifier of default packages or packages that have been specified in the packages part of the configuration.
+Note that a package declaration file can contain multiple packages.
+The *parameters* that are associated with a *declarations* element in the *packages* list will be passed to the constructor of the package engine for each of the packages in the file.

 Packages of Workflow Commands